Merian Asia Pacific Fund R GBP Acc

 |Real Estate||5.15 %|

-Amadeo joined the business in 2005.
-Prior to joining the company, he developed simulation models for systemic and liquidity risk for the Financial Stability Group at the Bank of England.
+Amadeo joined Merian in 2005 and is a fund manager and head of research in the global equity team.
+Prior to joining the business he developed simulation models for systemic and liquidity risk for the Financial Stability Group at the Bank of England, and worked as a software developer for CAD systems and for robotic applications.
 He holds a BEng in robotics from the University of Plymouth, an MSc in computer science, and a PhD in computational finance from the University of Essex.
 He is a CFA charterholder.

-Mike joined the company in 2004.
+Mike joined Merian in 2004 and co-manages a range of funds within the global equity team.
 He joined from Barra International where he was a senior consultant specialising in the implementation of multi asset-class risk systems.
-Prior to this he spent five years with COR Risk Solutions.
+Prior to this he spent five years with COR Risk Solutions, which developed the optimisation, back-testing and modelling software currently used by the global equity team.
 Mike has an MA in physics from the University of Oxford.

 Data provided by Morningstar.